 Why Use a Dust Mop for Pet Hair?

 For those of us growing up in the modern age, we tend to forget that traditional housekeeping methods aren’t necessarily ineffective.
-Dry mopping is one technique that we didn’t really do anymore until the disposable systems came out.
+Dry mopping is one technique that we didn’t really do anymore once the disposable systems came out.
 However, reusable dust mops tend to be more durable, and they are much more capable of collecting and trapping dust than the floor cleaning systems that use disposable dry cloths.

 Dust mops aren’t just good for floors either, as this type of mop can be used on other surfaces such as walls and ceilings in your home.
 A good dust mop easily cleans dusty areas that are hard to reach due to height, and it helps keep away those pesky cobwebs.
 Having a dust mop is especially great for hardwood floors.
 A good dust mop for hardwood floors won’t scratch the floors and they are a great option for quick everyday cleaning.